samanta-anupam/samanta-anupam.github.io/_posts/big-data/2017-10-15-blog-corpus-industry-count.md

 In the results, there are some months that are not english, or there is only -, because of some post containing non english dates, or blank dates.
 These require further cleaning and is left as future work.

+Thanks for reading the post!
 You could look into the entire code in my github repo: [Blog Corpus Analysis](https://github.com/samanta-anupam/big_data_assignments/blob/master/BlogCorpus_industry_count.ipynb)